Nikolai Vavilov: Vavilovian mimicry

-Namesakes
+Commemoration

 Today, a street in downtown Saratov bears Vavilov's name.
 Vavilov's monument in Saratov near the end of Vavilov Street was unveiled in 1997.
 The USSR Academy of Sciences established the Vavilov Award (1965) and the Vavilov Medal (1968).
 Today, the N.I.
 Vavilov Institute of Plant Industry in St. Petersburg still maintains one of the world's largest collections of plant genetic material.
 In 1968, the institute was renamed after Vavilov in time for its 75th anniversary.
 A minor planet, 2862 Vavilov, discovered in 1977 by Soviet astronomer Nikolai Stepanovich Chernykh is named after him and his brother Sergey Ivanovich Vavilov.
 The crater Vavilov on the far side of the Moon is named after him and his brother, a physicist.

 Media

 The story of the researchers at the Vavilov Institute during the Siege of Leningrad was fictionalized by novelist Elise Blackwell in her 2003 novel Hunger.
 That novel was the inspiration for the Decemberists' song "When The War Came" in the 2006 album The Crane Wife, which also depicts the Institute during the siege and mentions Vavilov by name.

 In 1987, the Shevchenko National Prize was awarded to Anatoliy Borsyuk (film director), Serhiy Dyachenko (script writer), and Oleksandr Frolov (camera) for the film Star of Vavilov (Russian: "Звезда Вавилова") about Vavilov's work.

-In 1990, a six part documentary entitled Nikolai Vavilov (Russian: Николай Вавилов) was created as a joint production of the USSR and East Germany.
+In 1990, a six-part feature film (TV series) entitled Nikolai Vavilov (Russian: Николай Вавилов) was created as a joint production of the USSR and East Germany.